dbos-inc/dbos-docs/docs/api-reference/decorators.md

 The `@PostApi` decorator can be combined with `@OperonTransaction` or `@OperonWorkflow` to invoke transactions and workflows.

 #### `@ArgSource`
-The `@ArgSource` parameter decorator indicates where a method argument is to be sourced, when it could come from more than one place.
+Indicates where a method argument is to be sourced, when it could come from more than one place.

 In the example below, `@ArgSource` is used to indicate that the `name` argument comes from the URL query string, rather than the posted message body.